By Christopher DeHarde, IndyCar & Road to Indy Writer

 “Tensions has definitely been building.
 I mean, that’s just the nature of the beast, said Martin.

 “It’s racing, it’s what us drivers do, we’re out there to win a lot of money and naturally these things happen.
 (Victor)’s a great kid and everything but the competition is pretty fierce so we’re focusing on doing our own thing and that’s all we can do.”

-In the first race of the Mid-Ohio weekend, Martin and Franzoni pulled clear of polesitter Carlos Cunha as the points leader stalked the polesitter lap after lap.
+In the first race of the Mid-Ohio weekend, Martin and Franzoni pulled clear of polesitter Carlos Cunha as the Brazilian stalked the Australian lap after lap.

 It was much the same in race two, but oh how things changed.
 Franzoni was in second place late in the race right behind Martin when the pair of them came upon Franzoni’s teammate Jeff Green.